Open Bible Data Home About News OET Key

 the,winter past the,rain over

 These two phrases mean basically the same thing.
 The second emphasizes the meaning of the first by repeating the same idea with different words.
 Hebrew poetry was based on this kind of repetition, and it would be good to show this to your readers by including both phrases in your translation rather than combining them.
-If it would be helpful to your readers, you could connect the clauses with a word that shows that the second clause is repeating the first one, not saying something additional.
+However, if it would be helpful to your readers, you could connect the phrases with a word other than "and" in order to show that the second phrase is repeating the first one, not saying something additional.
 Alternate translation: “the winter has gone; yes, the rain has passed”

 Note 5 topic: figures-of-speech / go